-DC Films, Call Us!1 of 12With the latest reported DC Films project, Nightwing, drawing a character directly from a previous version of this list, it seems like Warner Bros. is in the mood to start expanding its onscreen DC Universe.
+DC Films, Call Us!1 of 12With DC adding characters like Nightwing and Batgirl to its film slate regularly at this point, it seems like Warner Bros. is in the mood to start expanding its onscreen DC Universe.

 Of course, to do that, they need even more ideas.
 Sure, they've got solo movies for all of the Justice League lined up (as seen in our comprehensive superhero movie schedule), but there are hundreds of characters in their comic book stable to draw on.